PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 production.
 Keep all tests sequential and single-process under `uv`, and commit/push completed checkpoints only.
 Never create, update, or reopen a pull request.

+## Late swish/very-late layout-tail characterization checkpoint

+The current inventory contains 57 unconsumed underscore assignment targets.
+The next characterized pair is late swish transpose-passthrough cleanup followed by the existing four-stage very-late layout-tail composite.
+The current calls share the same ModelIR/LayoutState; the tail additionally receives the exact shared `ModelIRPassContext` and unchanged layout-Transpose option.

+The contract requires one two-child owner, fixed order, exact shared state and context, unchanged option forwarding, and identity preservation for the swish mapping and complete nested tail tuple.
+The preceding late dequant hard-sigmoid/unary composite and following phase-recorded very-late broadcast reconciliation remain fixed outer boundaries.
+The existing swish lowerer wrapper remains a compatibility route.

+Focused characterization reports `2 passed, 1 xfailed`; complete affected characterization reports `476 passed, 1 xfailed`.
+The sole xfail is the intentionally absent `passes/late_swish_layout_tail_orchestration.py`.
+Two stale terminal-affine AST expectations were corrected to resolve the already implemented terminal QKV/activation/layout/shape boundary.
+Production, graph mutations, wrappers, independent routes, and the 128-ID/128-owner phase store are unchanged.

+At resume, implement `run_late_swish_layout_tail_cleanup(context, *,
+include_layout_transpose)` as a straight-line two-child owner.
+Call the public swish pass with the context model and LayoutState, pass the same context and option to the tail, return both raw results unchanged, replace only the two characterized locals, and preserve both outer boundaries and the swish wrapper.
+Add runtime order/state/context/option/result-identity injection, run affected and standard gates sequentially, then commit and push only.
+Never create, update, or reopen a pull request.